ProactiveProgrammers/palindrome-checker-starter/writing/reflection.md

 ### What is the output from running the test suite with test coverage monitoring?
 How good are your tests?

 TODO: Provide the command that you used to run the coverage tracking for the test suite
+TODO: Make sure that you explain the quality of your tests as explained by the coverage report

 ## Source Code